 On transition to middle school, SENCOs meet to discuss all children with additional needs.

-Middle school SENCOs are invited to the Annual Meeting.
+Middle school SENCOs are invited to the Annual Review Meeting.

 Additional meetings for vulnerable pupils are arranged between class teachers.